mbborromeo/search-movie-omdb/README.md

 REST API call to OMDB

-There will be README files in each of the folders:
+This is a Full-Stack project, so there is a client folder and server folder:

-- search-movie-ui
+- search-movie-ui (built in React)
-- search-movie-backend
+- search-movie-backend (built in Node.js)

-You need to run `npm install` and `npm start` in both folders.
+You need to run `npm install` and `npm start` from inside both folders.
+There are README.md files in both folders for more detail.